SticsRPacks/SticsOnR/README.md

 be installed.
 One can use either `devtools` or [`remotes`](https://github.com/r-lib/remotes#readme)

-For `devtools`, installation requires systeme dependent tools.
+For `devtools`, installation requires system dependent tools.
 They must be installed first.

   - For Windows